Broken Hill Airport

 Broken Hill Airport (IATA: BHQ, ICAO: YBHI) is an airport located 2.5 NM southeast of Broken Hill, New South Wales, Australia.

-The airport currently is used as a base of operations for the Royal Flying Doctor Service of Australia South-Eastern section thus making it a very important hub for this service.
+The airport is used as a base of operations for the Royal Flying Doctor Service, South Eastern Operations, thus making it a very important hub for this service.

 It is also used extensively by the mining industry.

 Airlines and destinations

 Statistics

 Broken Hill Airport was ranked 51st in Australia for the number of revenue passengers served in financial year 2009–2010.